Homelessness

+Homelessness, also known as houselessness or being unhoused or unsheltered, is the condition of lacking stable, safe, and functional housing.
+It includes living on the streets, moving between temporary accommodation with family or friends, living in boarding houses with no security of tenure, and people who leave their homes because of civil conflict and are refugees within their country.

-The rights of people suffering from the devastating effects of homelessness also vary from country to country.
-United States government homeless enumeration studies also include people who sleep in a public or private place, which is not designed for use as a regular sleeping accommodation for human beings.
+The legal status of homeless people varies from place to place.
+Homeless enumeration studies conducted by the government of the United States also include people who sleep in a public or private place that is not designed for use as a regular sleeping accommodation for human beings.
 Homelessness and poverty are interrelated.
-There is no methodological consensus on counting homeless people and identifying their needs; therefore, in most cities, only estimated homeless populations are known.
+There is no standardized method for counting homeless individuals and identifying their needs; consequently, most cities only have estimated figures for their homeless populations.

-In 2005, an estimated 100 million people worldwide were homeless, and as many as one billion people (one in 6.5 at the time) live as squatters, refugees, or in temporary shelter, all lacking adequate housing.

-Scarce and expensive housing is the main cause of rising homelessness in the United States.
+In 2025, approximately 330 million people worldwide experience absolute homelessness, lacking any form of shelter.
+Homeless persons who travel have been termed vagrants in the past; of those, persons looking for work are hobos, whereas those who do not are tramps.
+All three of these terms, however, generally have a derogatory connotation today.

 United Nations definition

-In 2004, the United Nations sector of Economic and Social Affairs defined a homeless household as those households without a shelter that would fall within the scope of living quarters due to a lack of a steady income.
+In 2004, the United Nations Department of Economic and Social Affairs defined a homeless household as those households without a shelter that would fall within the scope of living quarters due to a lack of a steady income.
 The affected people carry their few possessions with them, sleeping in the streets, in doorways or on piers, or in another space, on a more or less random basis.

-In 2009, at the United Nations Economic Commission for Europe Conference of European Statisticians (CES), held in Geneva, Switzerland, the Group of Experts on Population and Housing Censuses defined homelessness as:
+In 2009, at the United Nations Economic Commission for Europe Conference of European Statisticians (CES), the Group of Experts on Population and Housing Censuses defined homelessness as:

 Article 25 of the Universal Declaration of Human Rights, adopted 10 December 1948 by the UN General Assembly, contains this text regarding housing and quality of living:

 The ETHOS Typology of Homelessness and Housing Exclusion was developed as a means of improving the understanding and measurement of homelessness in Europe, and to provide a common "language" for transnational exchanges on homelessness.
-The ETHOS approach confirms that homelessness is a process (rather than a static phenomenon) that affects many vulnerable households at different points in their lives.
+The ETHOS conceptualizes homelessness as a process (rather than a static phenomenon) that affects many vulnerable households at different points in their lives.
 The typology was launched in 2005 and is used for different purposes: as a framework for debate, for data collection purposes, policy purposes, monitoring purposes, and in the media.
 This typology is an open exercise that makes abstraction of existing legal definitions in the EU member states.
 It exists in 25 language versions, the translations being provided mainly by volunteer translators.

-Despite all the international agreements and efforts, many countries and individuals in power do not consider housing as a human right.
-Former U.S. President, Jimmy Carter, addressed this issue in a 2017 interview.
-He said, "A lot of people don't look at housing as a human right, but it is."
-His view contrasts with many American, especially those in power, that do not believe this right is in line with the U.S. Constitution.
+Many countries and individuals do not consider housing as a human right.
+Former U.S. President Jimmy Carter addressed this issue in a 2017 interview, saying, "A lot of people don't look at housing as a human right, but it is".
+His view contrasts with many Americans who do not believe housing is a basic human right.